osmoscraft/osmosnote/packages/server/public/devlog.md

   - Check config file and config values
 - Chinese character causes line height to jump.
 - When line ends with link, insert a new line at the end causes link to open
+- When document ends withi link, you can't add a new line without adding a space after the last link
 - Support default "Triage" tag (any alternatives?)
 - After navigation back, scroll position is lost
 - Quick insert of ISO local date could help